fal-works/esbuild-plugin-global-externals/README.md

 Either `"esm"` (default) or `"cjs"`.

-You can also provide a function that receives a module path and returns `"esm"` or `"cjs"`.
+You can also provide an object or a function for specifying the type for each module individually.

 ```js
 globalExternals(globals, {